cta-observatory/cta-lstchain/docs/lstchain_api/datachecks/index.rst

 * :py:obj:`lstchain.scripts.lstchain_longterm_dl1_check`

-  This merges the run-wise datacheck files of (typically) one night, stored in INPUT_DIR, and produces a single .h5 file for the whole night as output (e.g. ``DL1_datacheck_20230920.h5``).
+  This script merges the run-wise datacheck files of (typically) one night, stored in INPUT_DIR, and produces **a single .h5 file for the whole night** as output (e.g. ``DL1_datacheck_20230920.h5``).
 The "longterm" in the script name is a bit of an overstatement - in principle it can be run over data from many nights, but the output html (see below) becomes too heavy and some of the interactive features work poorly.

   .. code-block:: bash